What's the catch?

 wise.
 According to the terms and conditions, Afterpay has the right to sell

 any unpaid debt to "third party collections agencies".
-The company spent $1 million trying to recover unpaid debts in the 2017 financial year.
+The company spent $2.3 million trying to recover unpaid debts and paying bank fees in the first half of the 2018 financial year.

 Debt collection agencies have a chequered history.
 They've been the subject